nadavyayon/organ_axis_tutorial/docs/source/Model formulation.rst

 6. Exploration and intuition from simulations of K and grid resolution on axis function
 --------------

 To study the influence of K or grid density on how space is transformed to the axis position, we generated simulated data of a grid and random spots in space within that grid.
-For simplicity, we are evaltuatign the relatioship between the linear position along Y and the axis function H
+For simplicity, we are evaluating the relationship between the linear position along Y and the axis function H

-**Changing the K nearest nighbours and keeping the grid constant:** Noise is reduced while H is "flattened" with K. In K=30 we can start seeing edge effiects where the score is deminished by lack of near grid spots.
+**Changing the K nearest neighbours and keeping the grid constant:** Noise is reduced while H is "flattened" with K. In K=30 we can start seeing edge effects where the score is diminished by lack of near grid spots.

 .. image:: images/supp_axis_params_knn_simulations-04.png
    :width: 100%

-**Changing the grid spacing and keeping K constant:** At low grid density relative to K, the dependancy of H is more gradual and edge effects are visible.
-In the highest grid density H behaves as a full sygmoid and transition if faster around the border.
+**Changing the grid spacing and keeping K constant:** At low grid density relative to K, the dependency of H is more gradual and edge effects are visible.
+In the highest grid density H behaves as a full sigmoid and transitions if faster around the border.

 .. image:: images/supp_axis_params_knn_simulations-01.png
    :width: 100%